lokicodesample/real-time-drone-tracking-alert/Videos/Readme.md

-"make sure you modify the video path in main.py from any video file you download to work"
+"Make sure you modify the video path in main.py from any video file you download to work"